Nuzair46/BlockTheSpot-Mac/readme.md

 `-P` Path to Spotify.app -- set custom Spotify app path
 `-u` Block updated -- blocks automatic updates
 `-d` Enable Developer Mode
 `-S` Skip Codesign -- only to be used if you have intel mac
+`-U` Uninstall BlockTheSpot-Mac and restore original.

 Use any combination of flags.
 The following example clears app cache, adds experimental features, leaves new UI enabled and blocks updates: